 Between vintage and modern

 Lisbon has never been more fashionable than now.
-That image of an ancient city is long gone.
+That picture of an ancient city is long gone.
 For some years now, the Portuguese capital has shown a new face, authentic and modern.
-In the wake of these changes, there were new museums, restaurants, hotels, shops, fairs… all without losing that traditional Portuguese style.
+In the wake of these changes, you now find unique museums, restaurants, hotels, shops, fairs… all without losing the traditional Portuguese style.

 It was a matter of time before Lisbon managed to win back the hearts of tourists.
 Today, the capital is among the favorite destinations of travelers from all over the world.
-It is no wonder: with so many attractions and leisure options, it is a full plate for any itinerary.
-In this Lisbon travel guide, you will find tips on what to do, where to eat, the best regions to stay in Lisbon, and much more.
+It is no wonder, with so many attractions and leisure options, Lisbon is a full plate for any itinerary.
+In this Lisbon travel guide, you will find tips on what to do, where to eat, the best regions to stay, and much more.

 How to plan a trip to Lisbon